 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852. establishing a list of environmentally sustainable economic activities.
 That Regulation does not lay down a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Sustainable investments with an environmental

-Product name: Barings Global Leaders Legal entity identifier: 213800GCRHX48HAOCR58 Fund
+Product name: Barings Global Leaders Legal entity identifier: 213800GCRHX48HAOCR58